min69u/Reforestation/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.